 Next time I travel, I will research which car companies rent hybrids and find a better option.

-After returning home, to make up for some of the environmental pollution generated by my travels, I purchased some CO2 offsets from an organization called Sustainable Travel International.
-This site lets you enter your flight information, driving miles, hotel stay, and other info, and calculates how much CO2 you need to offset.
+After returning home, to make up for some of the environmental pollution generated by my travels, I purchased some CO2 offsets.
+Carbonfund.org has several calculators that let you enter your flight details, automobile miles, and other event information.

 Other than a roundtrip air flight and a day of driving to the beach, most of our transportation was via our own two feet (and a pedal buggy we rode along the boardwalk.)
 Michael and I tend to walk everywhere already, and the hotel that I found was just a few blocks from Disneyland and anything else we needed.
 If I’d researched a bit more ahead of time, I probably could have done without the car altogether.
 And that’s the key… planning ahead.